-Many people here in Florida think if they “just write it down” with no witnesses or notary public, their last will writing will be legally binding.
-Unfortunately, this is not the case.
+Many people here in Florida think if they “just write it down” with no witnesses or notary public, their last writing will be legally binding.
+Unfortunately, it will not be.
 Florida does not recognize a handwritten or holographic will.
-All wills in Florida must be signed by the will maker, also known as the testator, the witnesses and the notary, all simultaneously.
+All wills in Florida must be signed by the will maker, also known as the testator, the witnesses and the notary- all at the same time!
+This is where your Tampa Wills Attorney can help!
+Contact the Tampa Law Office of Lizbeth Potts today!

 Video or Filmed Wills